-The ACT Public Access Test (PAT) must be performed by registered individual trainers and assessors under the ACT assistance animal accreditation framework.
-An assistance animal can be accredited by successfully completing the ACT PAT under the direction and supervision of a registered trainer or assessor.
+The ACT Public Access Test (PAT) must be performed by registered individual assessors under the ACT assistance animal accreditation framework.
+An assistance animal can be accredited by successfully completing the ACT PAT under the direction and supervision of a registered assessor.
+Individuals registered as a trainer without also being registered as an assessor may not accredit assistance animals.

-The successfully completed PAT form, which includes a veterinary declaration and endorsement by a registered trainer or assessor, serves as evidence of accreditation.
+The successfully completed PAT form, which includes a veterinary declaration and endorsement by a registered assessor, serves as evidence of accreditation.
 This evidence must be provided to Domestic Animal Services as an attachment to an assistance animal registration application form for an ACT Government identification card to be issued to the handler/s.
-The identification card is issued with a two-year expiry and retesting using the same PAT form must take place with a registered trainer or assessor after the two-year period to renew the accreditation.
+The identification card is issued with a two-year expiry and retesting using the same PAT form must take place with a registered assessor after the two-year period to renew the accreditation.

-When submitting an accredited assistance animal registration application with Domestic Animal Services, evidence of a disability from a medical practitioner must also be provided
+When submitting an accredited assistance animal registration application with Domestic Animal Services, evidence of a disability from a medical practitioner must also be provided.